Shubaki family assassination: Aftermath

 On 21 November, Lehi issued a statement in which they assumed responsibility for the assassinations.
 The statement, directed at "our Arab brothers", stressed that the "Fighters for the Freedom of Israel" committed these murders because they suspected Shubaki family members to have tipped off the Palestine Police Force, claiming it had nothing to do with them being Muslim Arabs.
 Lehi published the names of further residents who they accused of supporting British rule, threatening to kill every one of them who doesn't cease their government support.

-In retaliation to this massacre, seven Yishuv were shot and killed on 30 November 1947 on two busses near Fajja, with flyers appearing shortly after explaining the killings with the Shubaki family massacre.
+In retaliation to this massacre, seven Yishuv were shot and killed on 30 November 1947 on two buses near Fajja, with flyers appearing shortly after explaining the killings with the Shubaki family massacre.